Clausioporosis/Stroodle/README.md

 ![Poll Creation](assets/stroodle_poll_edit.jpeg)

 When creating a poll, you can add a title, description, and location.
 Participants can be added via the search bar.
 You can also integrate your ICS calendar link using the button above the week view.
-There is an option to select multiple preset meeting durations (15, **25**, 30, 45 minutes, all day an custom) to simplify scheduling.
+There is an option to select multiple preset meeting durations (15, **25**, 30, 45 minutes, all day and custom) to simplify scheduling.

 ### Participant View